FrancisYu2020/Spark_Projects/README.md

-# MP5_SparkMapReduce_Template
+SparkMapReduce_Template
-This is the template for MP5 Spark MapReduce, including the Docker image and Python template.
+This is the finished work of Spark MapReduce, including the Docker image and Python template.